 - COMBINE seminars (2 semesters required, 1 credit each): Each semester, we will have a weekly COMBINE seminar series.
 In the Fall, the seminar will take on a reading group format and trainees will discuss seminal papers in network biology.
 In the Spring, the seminar’s focus will be on research-in-progress.
 In both semesters, students will have opportunities to develop their oral communication skills.
 This seminar series will begin in Fall 2017.

-- Peer-to-peer (P2P) tutorials (1 credit seminar during the winter term): To complement primarily research-focused activities like COMBINE seminars, our program includes the skill-focused P2P Tutorial Week.
+- Peer-to-peer (P2P) tutorials (seminar during the winter term): To complement primarily research-focused activities like COMBINE seminars, our program includes the skill-focused P2P Tutorial Week.
 This event is held every January between the fall and spring semesters.
 Students work in small groups of 3-4 preparing tutorials for their peers.
 Groups and topics are formed by the trainees themselves, with each group advised by one or more COMBINE faculty members of its choosing.
 Example topics might include: understanding high throughput DNA sequencing, analyzing phase transitions in biochemical systems, and writing computer scripts to collect online data.
-This activity will be offered as a 1 credit seminar during the winter term, starting in January 2018.
+This activity will be offered during the winter term potentially for optional course credits (1 credit), starting in January 2018.